jimididit/useful-linux-commands/README.md

 # useful-linux-commands
-Useful Linux commands to help you better understand Linux commands
+A collection of essential Linux commands to help you better understand Linux basics

+### Additional commands to be added periodically.